isabella232/siliconsalon.info/_pages/index.md

 ### 3. Boot, Firmware & Supply Chain

 Secure silicon doesn't exist on its own.
 There are also bootloaders and firmware and a whole supply-chain.
-The supply-chain needs authentication and the code needs audability and verifiability.
+The supply-chain needs authentication and the code needs auditability and verifiability.
 Black-box code can make all of this problematic.
-Do attestations help to solve the dangers, or lists of trusted manufacturers?
+Do attestations or lists of trusted manufacturers help to solve these problems?

 This core issue also led to discussions of the problem of authentication, in large part due to Google moving away from passwords and toward device sign-ins.
 Uploading keys into HSMs and using OCAPs may both offer solutions to some of these problems.